Arpitpassi/BridgeReport/index.md

 4. LayerSwap
 5. Defiway
 6. Squid
 7. Stargate
+8. A0 Zk bridge

 ### User Interface (Based on functionality, ease of use and design)
 1. LayerSwap
+2. A0 Zk bridge
-2. Stargate
+3. Stargate
-3. Defiway
+4. Defiway
-4. Squid
+5. Squid
-5. Hop
+6. Hop
-6. Mayan
+7. Mayan
-7. Portal
+8. Portal

 ### Gas Fees (Most Economical to Highest)
 1. Mayan (~0.016 USDC)